shadowquillapp/shadowquillapp/README.md

 **Complete Privacy**: No data ever leaves your computer.
 All AI processing runs locally through Ollama.

-**Local Storage**: Your chats, saved presets, and settings are stored as simple files in a folder you choose.
+**Local Storage**: Your chats, saved presets, and settings are stored locally in the app’s profile (Electron’s Chromium storage: localStorage/IndexedDB).
+You can view the exact paths and factory‑reset from the in‑app Data Location panel.

 **Modern Interface**: Clean, beautiful design with three themes and responsive layout that works on any screen size.